ROSE COTTAGE GARDENS

 Number one in the "Gardening through the Ages" series

-Ancient Egypt was one of the civilizations to develop sophisticated gardening practices.
+Ancient Egypt was one of the civilizations that developed sophisticated gardening practices.
 Egyptian gardens served multiple vital roles - practical, aesthetic, and religious - that were deeply intertwined with their daily lives and spiritual beliefs.

 Gardens provide food security and sustenance by cultivating fruits, vegetables, grains, and herbs.
 Household gardens were essential for supplementing the working class's diets with fresh produce; the wealthy elite had more significant, more extensive gardens that allowed more variety, including exotic plants and crops.